 3) Understand Who Your Clients Are

-In addition to taking a holistic approach to key account management, it is important to truly understand who your customers are.
+Each company has a culture, a personality, a set of objectives, and a “pie-in-the-sky” dream.
+It is important to truly understand who your customers are, what makes them tick, what they dream of accomplishing, and why.
 What is their business all about?
-What is the current state of their industry?
+What’s the current state of their industry?
 What are their goals, and how can your company help them achieve those goals?
 The more you know about your key customers, the better you can tailor your service to suit their needs.

 4) Be Proactive

-Rather than waiting for your clients to bring up issues or ask about certain product or service options, be proactive.
-Regularly check in with your key accounts to ensure they are satisfied with your product and/or service.
-Keep them abreast of any changes or updates pertaining to your company and your offerings.
-By actively communicating with your key accounts you will earn their trust and have a better sense for the health of your accounts.
+When dining in a restaurant, we love a waiter who offers a refill before our glass is empty.
+The same goes for taking care of key accounts.
+Rather than waiting for your clients to bring up issues or ask about certain product and service options, be proactive.
+Regularly check in with your key accounts to ensure they are satisfied.
+They probably don’t often research changes to your company, so keep them updated on your new, improved offerings.
+By actively communicating with your key accounts, you gain trust and insight into their health.

 5) Be Reliable

 When you say you will do something, be sure you follow through and do it.
-This is another important part of building trust between you and your clients.
-In this same vein, don’t make promises you can’t keep.
-Maintain realistic goals for yourself that correspond to the goals of your key accounts.
+If a timeline changes, be transparent to create accurate expectations.
+Without reliability, there is no trust.
+With that in mind, don’t make promises you can’t keep.
+Maintain realistic goals for yourself that correspond with the goals of your key accounts.

 6) Lay out Clear Plans of Action

 This means clearly establishing, for yourself and those working for you, a step-by-step approach to achieving each of your key account customers’ goals.
-This is important because it keeps everyone in your organization functioning on the same page and provides your key accounts with an outlined plan for success.
+Skipping this step is like traveling without a map.
+A clear plan of action helps your whole team arrive at the same destination on time.

 7) Look to the Future

-Stay as far ahead of the game as possible, predicting your clients’ needs and preparing yourself and your assistants to deal with those needs in a timely manner.
-There are few things more impressive than being able to forecast the needs of your key accounts ahead of time and setting solutions in motion before problems even arise.
+Stay as far ahead of the game as possible; predict your clients’ needs and prepare your team to address them quickly.
+Ask yourself what similar clients have needed in the past, or how the current economic climate might affect this particular business.
+There are few things more impressive than being able to forecast the needs of your key accounts ahead of time.

 9) Be Collaborative

-Your goal, as key account manager, is to establish yourself as a valuable partner to your clients, someone who will work with them to develop strategies for achieving their goals.
-Take a collaborative approach to your key account relationships by frequently discussing what specifically you are doing for them and carefully listening to their feedback and directions.
+Your goal, as key account manager, is to establish yourself as a valuable partner to your clients.
+Rather than making a plan for managing this key account on your own, in the dark, work with them to develop strategies for achieving their goals.
+Take a collaborative approach to your key account relationships by frequently discussing what specific actions you can take for them and carefully listening to their feedback and directions.

 10) Build Trust Through Communication

 As a key account manager, you are tasked with supporting and maintaining your company’s most important business relationships, which is no easy feat.
-By following these helpful tips, you will position yourself as a valuable strategic partner to your key accounts and ensure their ongoing satisfaction and success.
+These ten tips will help you position yourself as a valuable strategic partner to your key accounts and ensure their ongoing satisfaction and success.